Xperaz/Coffee-shop/README.md

 ```

-> In the code above we dispatch event over an element.
+> In the code above we dispatch events over an element.

 ## Q And A?